 I'm a graduate of the MFA program in Writing with a concentration in Fiction at the University of New Hampshire.
 I am a member of the New Hampshire Writers' Project, and won the Dawkins Prize at the University of New Hampshire.
 My work has been published in The Good Life Review, Epiphany, and Ginosko Literary Magazine.
 I was included in a pulp fiction anthology entitled "Murder Ink 3.”

 I’ve recently completed two novels, a short story collection, and a poetry collection.
-I’m currently at work editing and re-writing another novel.
+I’m currently at work on another novel.

 Writing, for me, is part staring into space, part napping, and part surrendering to the gods of inhibition.
 A certain amount of ridiculousness is also essential.
+The stranger, the better.
 And the somewhat stubborn use of the Oxford comma.

 I try to keep close to my clown.